biaslab/ForneyLab.jl/docs/src/user-guide.md

     placeholder(y[i], :y, index=i)
 end
-eval(Meta.parse(sumProductAlgorithm(x))) # generate, parse and evaluate the algorithm
+eval(Meta.parse(sumProductAlgorithm(x))) # generate, parse and evaluate the algorithm nothing # hide
 ```
-Since we have a placeholder linked to each observation in the sequence, we can process the data in one step.
+Since we have a placeholder linked to each observation in the sequence, we can process the complete dataset in one step.
+To do so, we first need to create a dictionary having the complete dataset array as its single element.
+We then need to pass this dictionary to the `step!` function which, in contrast with the online counterpart, we only need to call once.
 ```@example 1
 data = Dict(:y => dataset)
 marginals = step!(data) # Run the algorithm
 plot(-10:0.01:10, normal(mean(marginals[:x]), var(marginals[:x])), fill=true)
 ```
-Theoretically, this solution should be equal to the online equivalent that we saw earlier.

 !!! note
     Batch processing does not perform well with large datasets at the moment.
 We are working on this issue.